alanstevens/resume/README.md

 Thanks to [Bob Yexley](https://github.com/ryexley/resume) for showing me how to build my html from a json data file using handlebars.

 #### TODO
-get jquery placeholder shim working for older versions of IE
+maps placeholder doesn't render on mobile fix serif font in landing in IE
 fix font in contact textarea in IE
 fix the social ul on mobile
 request endorsements